Europe Craft Beer Market Size and Share

 Europe Craft Beer Market Report Scope

 Craft beers are the ones that are prepared in a brewery that produces small amounts of beer, typically less than large breweries, and are often independently owned.
 Such breweries are generally perceived and marketed as having an emphasis on new flavors, and varied brewing techniques.
-The craft beer market is segmented by type, distribution channel, and geography.
-Based on the type of craft beer, the scope includes ales, pilseners, and pale lagers, specialty beers, and other types.
-By distribution channel, the market is further segmented into on-trade and off-trade distribution.
-Based on geography, the market is segmented into Germany, France, Italy, Spain, the United Kingdom, and the Rest of Europe.
-For each segment, the market sizing and forecasts have been done on the basis of value (in USD billion).
+The Europe craft beer market is segmented by product type, end user, paclaging type, distribution channel, and geography.
+Based on the product type, the market is segmented into ale, lager and other beer types.
+Based on end user, the market is segmented into men and women.
+Based on packaging type, the market is segmented into bottles, cans and others.
+Based on distribution channel, the market is segmented into on-trade and off-trade.
+Based on geography, the market is segmented into United Kingdom, Germany, France, Italy, Spain, Russia, Sweden, Belgium, Netherlands, Poland and Rest of Europe.
+For each segment, the market sizing and forecasts have been done on the basis of value (in USD billion) and Volume (Liters).

 By Product Type